orta/playground-slides/README.md

 ---
 ````

-This markdown would turn into three slides.
+This markdown would turn into 2 slides, where the showing the second would change the Playground's code.

 ## Examples